tobiasbueschel/virtual-reality-tour/README.md

 # NIBBL VR TOUR
-Welcome to the first application that allows you to travel in Virtual Reality using Google Cardboard.
+Welcome to the first application that allows you to travel in Virtual Reality using [Google Cardboard](https://www.google.com/get/cardboard/).
+This app has been developed during the [Static Showdown](https://2016.staticshowdown.com/) Hackathon by [Firebase](https://www.firebase.com/).

 Try out the [Demo](ss16-nibbl.firebaseapp.com)